Probate

-Probate in South Australia
+Understanding the probate process in South Australia

 Probate is the legal process of proving and registering the Last Will of a deceased person.
 This formal procedure is necessary for administering the deceased's estate, particularly when dealing with assets like real estate, bank accounts, and other property that the deceased owned solely.